AnanthaRajuC/Reserved-Key-Words-list-of-various-programming-languages/Teradata Parallel Transporter Reserved Keywords.md

-# Teradata Parallel Transporter Reserved Keywords

 Teradata Parallel Transporter (PT) reserved keywords cannot be used in Teradata PT job scripts as identifiers.
 Identifiers are non-quoted strings used for column names, script object names, or attributes.

 The following notation appears in the list of Teradata PT reserved keywords.

-TR superscript - This word is also a Teradata reserved word.
-Asterisk (*)   - New word for this release.

 - A
   - ACCOUNTTR